awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-technical-details.md

 **Note**
 SSM Agent isn't installed on all AMIs based on Amazon Linux or Amazon Linux 2\.

 You must manually install SSM Agent on EC2 instances created from other Linux AMIs\.
-You must also manually install SSM Agent on VMs in your hybrid environment or on\-premises servers\.
+You must also manually install SSM Agent on AWS IoT Greengrass core devices and on\-premises servers, edge devices, and VMs in your hybrid environment\.
 For more information, see [Setting up AWS Systems Manager for hybrid environments](systems-manager-managedinstances.md)\.

 **Note**
 SSM Agent might be pre\-installed on Community AMIs that support other operating systems\.
 AWS doesn't support these Community AMIs\.